There have been two organizations called the Voluntary Committee of Lawyers.

 - Their enforcement has caused many very serious problems.

-With urging by the Voluntary Committee of Lawyers, the American Bar Association called for repeal in 1928.
-The Committee also worked closely with other repeal organizations.
+With urging by the VCL, the American Bar Association called for repeal in 1928.
+It also worked closely with other repeal organizations.
 They included the Women’s Organization for National Prohibition Reform (WONPR), the Association Against the Prohibition Amendment (AAPA), and others.

 The VCL played a pivotal role in providing valuable assistance to state initiatives to bring about Repeal.
-It spearheaded the drafting of model legislation that states could follow in creating state conventions that would ratify the Twenty-first Amendment.
+It spearheaded the drafting of model legislation.
+States could follow thisin creating state conventions that would ratify the Twenty-first Amendment.

 Twelve states adopted the draft without any change and at least eight others followed it with slight changes.
 Several adopted sections of the draft, and many others used its ideas in developing their own laws.